-The learning curve for employees with little experience can be staggering.
-And it often leaves your business owner with a vastly incomplete marketing strategy that is missing key elements, such as blogging, social media marketing or a site filled with ugly graphics or both.
+The learning curve for employees and small business owners with little experience can be staggering.
+And it often leaves your business owner with a vastly incomplete marketing strategy that is missing key elements, such as blog posts, social media marketing or a site filled with ugly graphics.

-Insiders know that keeping up with sales and marketing trends and techniques is a must if you want to be a leader in your industry.
+Insiders know that keeping up with sales and marketing trends and techniques is a must if you want to be a leader in your industry and effectively market your business.
 But, this takes time and effort.

 Those companies that recognize that they need help and understand that it is more efficient and less costly to hire an expert marketing agency to do this for them are the ones that are meeting their goals and guaranteeing their long-term success.